Keyboard shortcuts

 Arguments: None

-Returns: An object representing the current task's permissions
+Returns: An object representing the caller's permissions

 Permission Requirements: None - available to all users